dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 The ledger SHOULD reject the call if the spender account owner is equal to the caller account owner.

 In accordance with ICRC-2, multiple approvals can exist for the same tokenId but for different spenders.
 For the same tokenId and spender, the new approval shall always overwrite the old one.
 The ledger should limit the number of approvals possible per token.
 Such limit is exposed as additional metadata.
-// FIXME: decide where to put this metadata, e.g., in icrc7_metadata, analogout to how IRCR-1 handles this
+// FIXME: decide where to put this metadata, e.g., in icrc7_metadata, analogous to how IRCR-1 handles this
-// FIXME: decide on whether a transfer_from should clear the corresponding approval

 In case of token_ids being of the Collection variant, the response contains only a single element indicating the success of the collection-level approval.
 In case of token_ids being a vector of token ids, the response is a vector whose elements correspond to the elements of the token_ids vector in the method's arguments, i.e., the i-th element in the response vector is the response corresponding to the i-th element in the token_ids vector.

-An ICRC-7 ledger implementation does not need to keep track of expired approvals. // t.b.d.
+An ICRC-7 ledger implementation does not need to keep track of expired approvals.
+This is important to help constrain growth of ledger memory over time.

 ```candid "Type definitions" +=
 type ApprovalArgs = record {